ysBach/ads2bibtex/README.md

 ## Usage Tips
 ### "Additional" Entry
-There are things that are not registered to ADS.
-If you have a bibtex for them (I collect them as `bib_add.txt` file on my computer):
+There are things that are **not registered to ADS**.
+If you have a bibtex for them:

     ads2bibtex <library ID> -a bib_add.txt -o outputdir/references.bib